Shai Levin — Cryptographic Protocols Research

 About Me

-Raised in South Africa, living in New Zealand.
-Just finished my PhD in Post Quantum Cryptography at University of Auckland in 2022 under Steven Galbraith.
+Born and raised in South Africa, currently living in Gothenburg, Sweden.
+After living in New Zealand for 9 years, I completed my PhD in Cryptography at University of Auckland in 2025 under Steven Galbraith.
 I love Muay Thai, the national martial art of Thailand.
 I am undefeated with 9 wins, winning a New Zealand (NZMAF) super-cruiserweight (86kg) title in my last fight.

-I am primarily interested in constructing practical, provably secure authentication and privacy-preserving protocols; both in the post-quantum (isogeny and code-based) and classical (discrete-log-based) setting.
+I am primarily interested in constructing practical, provably secure authentication and privacy-preserving protocols; both in the post-quantum (isogeny and code-based) and classical (discrete-log and pairing-based) settings.
 My primary focus in my PhD thesis has been applying modern, succinct generic proof systems (zk-SNARKs) as a building block for efficient post-quantum protocols, such as verifiable random functions, signature schemes and more.
+Currently I am interested in constructing protocols for use in anonymous credential systems (e.g. device-binding, unlinkability and post-quantum security).

 My PhD Thesis